-EMDR stands for Eye Movement Desensitization and Reprocessing.
-It has been extensively researched helps us establish connections between the rational parts of the brain and the “fight or flight” part so that we are well equipped to solve the challenges ahead of us.
+EMDR treatments us establish connections between the rational parts of the brain and the “fight or flight” part.
+This connection helps us to solve the challenges ahead of us.
 There are many phases of an EMDR treatment, described in detail here.
-The phase of the treatment that most distinguishes EMDR from most other treatments is where the therapist uses a series of eye movements (or other types of stimulation) to help process past events that are often triggering.
+The phase of the treatment that most distinguishes EMDR treatments from most others is bilateral stimulation.
+This where the therapist uses a series of eye movements (or other types of stimulation) to help process past events.

-While EMDR might involving the waving of fingers in front of a person’s face in order to stimulate eye movement, I am not engaging in hypnosis or waving a magic wand.
-EMDR is real work, but is often quicker than talking therapy alone or treatments like Cognitive-Behavior Therapy and step-by-tep desensitization.
+While EMDR treatments might involving the waving of fingers in front of a person’s face in order to stimulate eye movement, I am not engaging in hypnosis or waving a magic wand.
+EMDR is real work, but is often quicker than talking therapy alone or treatments like Cognitive-Behavior Therapy and step-by-step desensitization.
 Often, the act of “resourcing” or using visualization to help cope with difficult memories is a critical part of the EMDR training, and can be every bit as important as desensitization itself.

 I have completed basic training in EMDR and am now able to offer it to my clients.
 Treatment will differ from person to person depending on personal history and current situations.
 If you are interested in pursuing this treatment, send me a message through my contact page.